rbarberop/community/tutorials/mender_gcp_ota_demo/index.md

 This confirms the device has successfully connected to IoT core and Mender Server with the same private/public key.

-###### Step 6: OTA software update to Mender Client
+###### Step 6: Push an OTA software update

 As part of the last step let's perform Over-the-Air (OTA) update by deploying a mender artifact from Mender Server to client.

-First lets download the mender artifact "gcp-mender-demo-image-raspberrypi3.mender" part of the Build step from the GCS bucket and lets upload to the Mender Server under artifacts as shown below
+First lets download the mender artifact "gcp-mender-demo-image-raspberrypi3.mender" part of the Build step from the GCS bucket (or download the sample from [here](https://storage.googleapis.com/mender-gcp-ota-images/gcp-mender-demo-image-raspberrypi3.mender)  and lets upload to the Mender Server under artifacts as shown below.

 ![image alt text](images/Mender-on8.png)